Even as Yoga explodes in popularity, its essence is being lost.

 The Fives Yamas And Niyamas Of Yoga

 There are five Yamas and Niyamas, which are similar to the 10 Commandments, and form the ethical foundation of the Yoga practice.
-Only when we are living an ethical life, through following the 10 universal values that Yamas and Niyamas represent, can we start to learn Asana and Pranayama (extension of the life force through deliberate breathing exercises).
+Only when we are living an ethical life, through following the 10 universal values that Yamas and Niyamas represent, can we start to

 One of the Yamas (literally meaning “self-control”) is actually Brahmacharya, which does not mean total sexual abstinence, but rather a mindful reigning in of all the senses.
 Though the practice of Yoga does have a very physical component, by stressing the importance of control over the senses and the value of modesty, the ancient Rishis (sages) outlined a path of noble living for Yoga practitioners prior to even teaching them physical practices.